I don’t admit this to many people, but the CFO at my last job told me I was unemployable a few months before I quit.

 If you do any client work, I HIGHLY recommend tracking it!

 Do I use it every day?
 Nah.
-I should, but it helped me at least get started, and see how long my copywriting and calligraphy packages actually take.
+I should, but it helped me at least get started, and see how long my copywriting packages actually take.

 If that’s too intense — or you just love you some analog — here’s a link to a printable time tracker for you.
 Print one out and keep it on your desk for a week … I promise your eyes will pop at what you find!